quartznet/quartznet/docs/documentation/quartz-1.x/tutorial/advanced-enterprise-features.md

 if you are unfamiliar with how to do this.

 Never fire-up a non-clustered instance against the same set of tables that any other instance is running against.
-You may get serious data corruption, and will definitely experience eratic behavior.
+You may get serious data corruption, and will definitely experience erratic behavior.